 A cow can only produce milk if she gives birth to a calf.
 The cows on dairy farms are impregnated every year so that they continuously supply milk.
 In a natural setting, cows would fall pregnant normally, calves would suckle from their mothers, and milking by humans would be completely unnecessary.

-On these farms, however, the calves are taken from their mothers only a day or two after they’re born.
+On dairy farms, however, calves are taken from their mothers only a day or two after they’re born.
 This is to maximise on the milk produced by their mothers for human consumption.
 Female calves are then raised as milk producers, slaughtered immediately or possibly sold for veal production.
-Male calves have only two options: they are transported for veal production, where they are confined in small pens or crates, with restricted movement and no natural light and then slaughtered at six months; or they are killed straight away and sold as low grade meat.
+Male calves have only two options: they are raised for veal, where they are confined in small pens or crates, with restricted movement and then slaughtered at six months; or they are killed straight away and sold as low grade meat.

 Cows can live for up to 20 years.
 On dairy farms the average age of a milk producing cow is less than five years old.

-Either way, most vegans believe the honey is not there for us to use, and it is exploitative to buy, sell and farm the bees for our benefit.
+Most vegans believe that honey is not there for us to use, and it is exploitative to buy, sell and farm the bees for our benefit.
 Also, even the most careful beekeeper can’t avoid killing some bees in the process of harvesting honey.
 So when there are many alternatives available such as maple syrup, agave and various other sweeteners, there seems no reason to use bees.

 Many people feel buying leather makes use of the whole animal and so reduces waste from the meat industry.
 However, leather is less a by-product and more a highly profitable part of the industry.
 Buying leather directly supports the meat industry; therefore the same ethical and environmental concerns apply.

-For example, much of the softest leather comes from unborn calves or newborns, such as those slaughtered for veal.
+Much of the softest leather comes from unborn calves or newborns, such as those slaughtered for veal.
 Most animals kept for leather endure the same appalling factory farming conditions as those raised for food.
 Even so called ‘free-range’ animals may not fare better.
-Indian cows are a source of leather and are transported across the country, often in horrendous conditions, to states where it is legal to slaughter them.
+Indian cows are a common source of leather and are transported across the country, often in horrendous conditions, to states where it is legal to slaughter them.

 ‘A way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.’